Reem-Kamal-Ghoniem/monty/README.md

-stacks operations, pop, push, pall
+new stack, push, pall, pop